The problem with problem solving

 I originally trained as an engineer, and at the core of everything we learnt was design thinking and problem solving.
 We were taught how to use our expertise to pull things apart, find problem’s, analyse options and provide solutions.
-And for most of my career as a sustainability consultant, I have unquestionably applied this way of thinking to almost everything I did.
+And for most of my career as a sustainability consultant, I have unquestionably applied this way of thinking to almost everything I’ve done.

 But recently — I have been starting to seriously question the whole problem solving thing.

 Why?
-After completing a Masters in Psychology, and studying Regenerative Development — I have become increasingly aware of its limitations.
+After completing a Masters in Psychology and studying Regenerative Development — I have become increasingly aware of its limitations.
 Don’t get me wrong, problem solving has a useful role in the right context, e.g. if you want to design a simple system.
-But if you want to work with potential, as we do in social innovation challenges like wellbeing and in environmental innovation challenges like climate change, there appears to be more appropriate tools in the design toolbox.
+But if you want to work with potential, as we do in complex challenges such as wellbeing, gender inequality and climate change, there appears to be more appropriate tools in the design toolbox.

 Taking a backward looking — problem solving perspective is one of the great strategic flaws when trying to create lasting change.
 When we take this perspective, its psychologically primes the quality of our thinking, leading us to converge on mitigating weaknesses and ‘doing less harm’.